Tsukune (Japanese chicken meatballs)

 - In a large mixing bowl, add ingredients from chicken to egg yolk.

-- Grate the ginger and squeeze the juice into the bowl.
-You should have about 1 tbsp ginger juice.
-Grate the shallot and add the entire mixture into the bowl.
+- Grate the ginger and squeeze it into juice.
+You should have about 1 tbsp of ginger juice.
+Grate the shallot and add both the ginger juice and grated shallot into the meat mixture.

-- Stir the meat (I use a pair of chopsticks) in one direction until they become very sticky, about 2 minutes.
+- Stir the meat mixture (I use a pair of chopsticks) in one direction until it becomes very sticky, soft, and smooth, about 2 minutes.
 If you have a stand mixer, use it to help you bind the meat together.

 - Grease your hands with some olive oil.
 This will prevent the meat from sticking to your hands.
 Shape the meatballs into a smooth surface.